MarufZak/javascript-notes/mosh-js-basics.md

 - Boolean().
 But we use boolean literal (true, false)
 - Function().

-> Functions are objects.
+> All Functions are object's methods.
 Constructor function of functions is Function, with help of what we can create objects.
 > All functions have methods: call , apply.

 # Value types and Reference Types.
 (Primitives and objects)